 This is where synthetic steps in.
 This cheaper option is quick to dry and retains it’s insulating power even when wet.
 Synthetic insulation is also hypoallergenic and is resistant to abrasion.

-While this may make synthetic seem like the reasonable option, there are some additional factors to consider.
+While this may make synthetic seem like a reasonable option, there are some additional factors to consider.

 Synthetic’s warmth-to-weight ratio is nowhere near that of down.
 These sleeping bags tend to be bulkier and lose insulating power each time they are stuffed in their sack.